flutter/website/tutorials/interactive/index.md

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?</b>

-* Some layout widgets are stateful and some are stateless.
+* Some widgets are stateful, and some are stateless.
 * If a widget changes&mdash;the user interacts with it, for example&mdash;it's _stateful_.
-* A widget's state consists of values that may change, like a slider's current value, or whether a checkbox is checked.
+* A widget's state consists of values that can change, like a slider's current value or whether a checkbox is checked.
 * A widget's state is stored in a State object, separating the widget's state from its appearance.
-* When the widget's state changes, the state object calls `setState`, telling the framework to redraw the widget.
+* When the widget's state changes, the state object calls `setState()`, telling the framework to redraw the widget.

 </div>

-Some layout widgets are stateful and some are stateless.

 A _stateless_ widget has no internal state to manage.
 [Icon](https://docs.flutter.io/flutter/material/Icon-class.html),